But did you know that you can still grow a lush and beautiful garden even if you’re tight on outdoor space?

 You Can Grow a Garden Even If Your Area has Poor Quality Soil

 The truth is a great garden starts with great soil.
-However, not all areas are blessed with loamy soil that plants love to grow in.
-However when you choose vertical vegetable gardening, you can still grow a lush garden even if the soil conditions in your area is not ideal.
-All you need is potting mix.
-Alternatively, you can grow plants hydroponically on your vertical garden.
+However, not all areas are blessed with loamy soil that plants such as green beans and edible flowers love to grow in.
+However, when you choose vertical vegetable gardening, you can still grow a lush garden full of vertical vegetables even if the soil conditions in your small area are not ideal.

 You can also find gardening products I use in my videos here <---